Salon Business Plan Template: How-To Guide + Example

 • Begun recruiting key employees with previous hairstyling experience

-Below are [Company Name]’s initial service offerings and in-store products sold.
+Below are [Salon Name]’s initial service offerings and retail products sold.

 Hairstylists will be asked to perform the following services for both men and women: